duellal/web-guided-project-testing-react/README.md

          const mockGetData = jest.fn()
    - allows to fake a library call

+- fake library calls:
+   - when a component loads a library, it loads the function instead (the mock data)
+   - can also create our own fake output import {fetchMissions as mockFetchMissions} from './api/fetchMissions' jest.mock('./api/fetchMissions')

 # Q+A:
 There seems like there could be an inifinite amount of things you could test - how do you know what to focus on?
 Or when it is enough?
 - You definitely could go on for a long time testing.
 The reccommendation is: test what is most important to the functioning of the application.
 What will change the most, what the user will interact the most.
 -  You should have an intuitive sense of what to test for based on the ways the application will be used.
 - What are things people expect to work on your application?